Watch Our Video

 MISSION AND VISION

-IndED is a “MicroSchool” enterprise, founded in 2016 serving homeschool families through personalized, project-based, inquiry-driven, community-centered learning experiences, led by dedicated and passionate Mentors.
+IndED is a “MicroSchool” enterprise, founded in 2016 serving homeschool families through personalized, inquiry-driven, community-centered learning experiences, led by dedicated and passionate Mentors.
 We offer counseling to parents in getting the most out of their homeschooling experience, engaging classes with opportunities to experiment, discuss, and create.
-IndED classes, which can be taken a la carte, or part of our complete program, include:

 Independent Education holds the key to connected communities, and life-long learning for families based on relationships, community, and liberty.

-- * A strong, "great-ideas" educational foundation enhanced by project-based learning and personalized learning plans
+- * A strong, "great-ideas" educational foundation enhanced by project-based learning and Living Learning Plans (LLPs)

 - * Mentor-driven engaged learning environment

 In addition, we offer Core and Specialty courses for homeschoolers a la carte (starting back Fall of 2021).